 How to APply?

-• Complete this online application.
+Complete our online application.
 After completion of the application you will be directed to upload the following:

-The application deadline for the seminar is March 15th, 2024.
-Applicants can expect to receive a decision by the end of April.
+The application deadline for the seminar is February 28, 2025.
+Applicants can expect to receive a decision by the middle of March 14, 2025.
+The payment deadline is March 21, 2025.

 - Seminar Faculty -